Eschatologue/CM_wiki/docs/lore/antares/nation/gallia.md

 — Chancellor Armand Leclerc, Reflections on Empire
 { .quote }

 Gallia’s ascent was built on magic and war.
-The empire’s famed Le système Gallien, a doctrine of governance and arcane mastery, made it the envy of Antares.
+The empire’s famed *Le système Gallien*, a doctrine of governance and arcane mastery, made it the envy of Antares.
 Its noble houses—many tracing their lineage to the first sorcerer-kings—ensured that magic remained the dominion of the aristocracy.

 At its height, Gallia controlled vast territories, its influence shaping everything from trade to warfare.
 Its language became the common tongue, spoken from the frozen north to the distant east.
 To speak Gallian was to be civilised—to be part of a greater world.